lmrs2/bh-aisec/activities/02/readme.md

 #### Organization roots

 Fork this repository [https://github.com/lmrs2/bh-aisec-organization](https://github.com/lmrs2/bh-aisec-organization) by clicking this [link](https://github.com/lmrs2/bh-aisec-organization/fork).
-Navigate to the Action tab and enable the worksflows, as depicted in the image below:
+Navigate to the Actions tab and enable worksflows, as depicted in the image below:

 ![workflow image enable](https://raw.githubusercontent.com/lmrs2/bh-aisec/main/images/enable-workflows.jpg "How to enable workflows in your forked repository")